Previous dayMarch 30, 2026Next day

 100.3 km---✓ ReviewedUSGS →

-A magnitude 2.0 earthquake was recorded 63 km SE of Pope-Vannoy Landing, Alaska on March 30, 2026 at 21:16 UTC.
-At a depth of 100.3 km, the event was intermediate depth.
+At 21:16 UTC on March 30, 2026, a magnitude 2.0 tremor occurred 63 km SE of Pope-Vannoy Landing, Alaska.
+The hypocenter lay at 100.3 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 The epicenter is at 59.191°, -153.644°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30